 Seeing all the Black stars and singers wearing such beautiful hairstyles, wondering how come they could be so pretty when I was just lame.
 I learned that 1) Most of the time, they are wearing a weave (so it is NOT their own hair) 2) They have hairdressers doing the work for them.
 It is like they are lying b*****s…

 When we moved to Canada, I wanted a drastic change and cut all my hair very short.
 It was a liberating act.
 Since I never straightened them chemically again and go for the natural look.
 Failed attempts at colours leave me with orange-ish hair here and there but that’s okay.

 Do not let your appearance define who you are.

 It’s okay to change what you do not like about yourself.
 Whatever it is: your hair, your belly, your breasts… if it makes you happier to change this, just go for it.
 Do not let anyone tell you otherwise because you deserve to love the body you came in.

 I often wish my hair were different.
 Not necessarily straight but… lighter, That they would be easier to dye so I could express my personality this way.

 I am not my hair.
-And my hair are not me.
-Learning to care and appreciate them so late in life is hard but nothing is lost.
-I will soon take an appointment to be seen by a curl specialist, to be helped further.
+And my hair is not me.
+Learning to care for and appreciate them so late in life is hard but nothing is lost.
+I will soon make an appointment to be seen by a curl specialist, to be helped further.